 Actuaries are often found working for insurance companies, but they also work for consulting firms and financial institutions, especially those that prepare pensions.
 They use data to create predictions that are helpful for to clients.
 Whether in insurance or working other companies, this career is stable even in a difficult economy.

-Online Actuary Training Courses & Other Career Advice
+Online Actuary Education Courses & Other Career Advice

 Career Outlook for Actuaries